fionnbharra/labels-to-placeholders/README.markdown

 # Placeholder Labels

-This small Javascript method (1.45kb minified) turns labels with the class 'inline' into placeholder attributes for their assigned input with fallback for browsers that do not support HTML5 recommended attributes.
+This small Javascript method turns labels with a specified class into placeholder attributes for their related input with Javascript fallback for browsers that do not support HTML5 recommended attributes.

 Tested in the following browsers:

-* Firefox 3.6
-* Firefox 4\*
+* Firefox 3.6 and 4\*
 * Safari 5\*
 * Chrome 8\* and 9 \*
 * Internet Explorer 7, 8 and 9\*